iPad · second display for Windows

 04

-Add a virtual display on the host.
+Add the virtual display

 05

-Show it on the iPad and start dragging windows.
+Show it on the iPad and extend

 Use it for code, dashboards, or just Teams.